InvoiceShelf/docs/docs/guide/reports.md

 Using this report, you can get a detailed overview of your sales for a particular date-range.

-Crater provides 2 Sales Report Types:
+InvoiceShelf provides 2 Sales Report Types:

 #### By Customer